 Attaining perfection will do that to you: You “know” what works, so you keep doing that thing until it does work.
 Then when it doesn’t work the way you expect, you run out of options and stress.

 I say skip to the inevitable outcome.
 Give up and say “So what?” then you’ll let go of perfection and start considering what you hadn’t in the past.

 - Perfectionism can and does lead to depression

 This is probably the most important reason to give up being perfect.
 Depression is a state of apathy.
 You lose the passion and emotion for life, and getting out of a bed is a chore.

 When you can’t attain your goals because of your super high standards, you end up feeling like a failure time and time again.
 And perfectionism is a condition that is almost impossible to maintain, so you will end up down in the dumps more often than not.

 I realize it sounds like I’m saying perfectionism is a choice.
 For the most part, it is.
 If you choose to be perfect, you do so because of the outcome you want or don’t want.

 But if your goal is to avoid pain by trying to be perfect, you are actually heading in the wrong direction.
-Think about this carefully, because this is one of the most important things I’ll say in this episode:
+Think about this carefully, because it is one of the most important things I’ll write in this article:

 Perfection is a path to depression.
 And when you pursue it because of fear of what others might think of you, you are in a no-win situation.